Perang Pandan War Dance Ceremony 2017

 Perang Pandan at the village of Tenganan in Karangasem, East Bali, is an age-old tradition unique only to this well-preserved Balinese village in East Bali.
 Also referred to locally as 'mekare-kare' and 'megeret pandan', Perang Pandan is a mass coming-of-age ritual, dedicated to the Hindu god of war and the sky, Indra, which sees friendly duels between all male villagers, who bout each other armed with a small rattan shield in one hand and a tied packet of thorny 'pandan' leaves in the other.
 The event is held annually, adhering to its own local calendar.

-This year, Perang Pandan coincides June 25 and July 22 in the villages of Tenganan Pegringsingan and Tenganan Dauh Tukad, respectively.Read More
+This year, Perang Pandan is held on June 13 and July 11 (tentative dates) in the villages of Tenganan Pegringsingan and Tenganan Dauh Tukad, respectively.Read More

 - Highlights Of Bali Full-Day Tour

 - Sunset Kecak Dance at Uluwatu & Barbecue Seafood Dinner

 - Seawalker, Fly Fish Adventure & Underwater Tandem Scooter Ride

 Tenganan comprises two sub-villages, Dauh Tukad (loosely translated as, 'west of the river'), and Pegringsingan.
 The latter is best known for its prized heritage Geringsing ‘double ikat’ cloth, which female villagers wear as part of family regalia during the rituals, and which you can witness their making process on tours to Tenganan anytime of the year.
 During the height of the event that regularly coincides in the months of June and July, the special duelling arena is set up, village houses are gracefully adorned, and girls ride large man-powered wooden swings as part of the festivity.